Last update: 11.29.2018

-ZenMate may be a German product, but certainly not as precise as we have got to know other products from Germany, such as Mercedes and Porsche.
-Its speeds can be more like an old Volkswagen at times if you are not located so luckily close to the chosen VPN servers.
+ZenMate may be a German product, but certainly not as precise as other products from Germany, such as Mercedes and Porsche cars.
+Its speeds can be more like an old Volkswagen at times.

-In general, our ZenMate review concluded that it may be worth trying it out for free (7-day premium trial) if you want to experience yourself the speeds and security level this VPN can provide you with.
+In general, our ZenMate review concluded that it may be worth trying it out for free (7-day trial) if you want to experience the speeds and security level this VPN can provide.
 We would recommend the free 7-day trial version for those who simply want to spoof their IP address and location to be able to access geo-blocked content.

-But, to be honest, even for that you can find better free VPN services if you check out our website, not that we advise you to use any free VPN for more sensitive online activity.
+But, to be honest, even for that you can find better free VPN services.

 How about learning from other VPN users?